Back To CourseGED Science: Tutoring Solution

 This debate continued into the 19th century until James Hutton proved that some rocks are formed by volcanic (heat & fire) processes and others are formed by sedimentation.
 Hutton also explained that all the processes we see going on today, are the same processes that happened in the geologic past and that they occurred very slowly.

 In other words, the erosion that is occurring to our mountains today is the same process that eroded mountains in the past.
-This theory became known as Uniformitarianism which simply states says 'the present is the key to the past.'
+This theory became known as Uniformitarianism, which simply stated says 'the present is the key to the past.'
 James Hutton is known as the Father of Modern Geology.

 Once Uniformitarianism was accepted by the scientific community, all the geologic pieces started to fall into place.
 Geologists began to understand how fossils could help them date the earth and different rock layers called strata.
 The fossils acted as markers that allowed geologists to place them in order of occurrence, allowed them to correlate rock strata found over great distances, and helped them understand the changes in life over time and the changes in Earth's environment through time.